shaun-yap/shaun-yap.github.io/_pages/mealPicker.md

 ***

-#### Acknowledgements
+#### Why We Made This

-We hope you enjoy this!
+Figuring out what to eat is... difficult.
+So we made this to do it for us.
+We plan to add major malls we frequent as well as the area around them.
+If you have a suggestion, tell us!

-Coded by Shaun, all rights reserved.
+We hope this helps and that you enjoy this!
 <a href="/">Temporary Home Page</a>